 Updated December 12, 2022

 1. The Moonies of Northern California by Gaye LeBaron

-(with information added about the Christina Bahn fur company)
+(with an added sidebar about the UC chinchilla farm and the Christina Bahn fur company)

 2. Unification Church leaders stole passports from guests

 3. Mary Canning was indoctrinated at Camp K – got out after a few months